Asymptotic independence of multiple Wiener-It\^{o} integrals and the resulting limit laws: The main results

-\begin{rems} {\rm \ \begin{enumerate} \item Theorem \ref{main} raises a question whether the moment-independence implies the usual independence under weaker conditions than the determinacy of the marginals.
+\begin{rems} \begin{longlist}[(1)] \item[(1)] Theorem \ref{main} raises the question of whether the moment-independence implies the usual independence under weaker conditions than the determinacy of the marginals.
 (Recall that a random variable having all moments is said to be determinate if any other random variable with the same moments has the same distribution.)
-The answer is negative in general, see \cite[Theorem 5 ]{BS}.
+The answer is negative in general; see \cite{BS}, Theorem 5.

-\item Assume that $d=2$ (for simplicity).
-In this case, ($\gamma$) becomes $\|f_{1,n}\otimes_r f_{2,n}\|\to 0$ for all $r=1,\ldots,q_1\wedge q_2$.
-In view of Theorem \ref{UZthmIntro} of \"Ust\"unel and Zakai, one may expect that ($\gamma$) could be replaced by a weaker condition ($\gamma'$): $\|f_{1,n}\otimes_1 f_{2,n}\|\to 0$.
+\item[(2)] Assume that $d=2$ (for simplicity).
+In this case, ($\gamma$) becomes $\|f_{1,n}\otimes_r f_{2,n}\|\to0$ for all $r=1,\ldots,q_1\wedge q_2$.
+In view of Theorem \ref{UZthmIntro} of \"Ust\"unel and Zakai, one may expect that ($\gamma$) could be replaced by a weaker condition ($\gamma '$): $\|f_{1,n}\otimes_1 f_{2,n}\|\to0$.

 However, the latter is false.
-To see it, consider a sequence $f_n \in\HH^{\odot 2}$ such that $\|f_n\|^2=\frac{1}{2}$ and $\|f_n\otimes_1 f_n\|\to 0$.
-By Theorem \ref{nupec} below, $F_n := I_2(f_n)\overset{\rm law}{\to} U\sim N(0,1)$.
-Putting $f_{1,n}=f_{2,n}=f_n$, we observe that ($\gamma'$) holds but ($\alpha$) does not, as $(I_2(f_{1,n}),I_2(f_{2,n})) \overset{\rm law}{\to} (U,U)$.
+To see it, consider a sequence $f_n \in\HH ^{\odot2}$ such that $\|f_n\|^2=\frac{1}{2}$ and $\|f_n\otimes_1 f_n\| \to0$.
+By Theorem \ref{nupec} below, $F_n:= I_2(f_n)\stackrel{\mathrm{law}}{\to} U\sim N(0,1)$.
+Putting $f_{1,n}=f_{2,n}=f_n$, we observe that ($\gamma'$) holds, but ($\alpha$) does not, as $(I_2(f_{1,n}),I_2(f_{2,n})) \stackrel{\mathrm{law}}{\to} (U,U)$.

-\item Taking into account that assumptions $(\gamma)$ and $(\delta)$ of Theorem \ref{nupec} are equivalent, it is natural to wonder whether assumption ($\gamma$) of Theorem \ref{main} is equivalent to its symmetrized version:
+\item[(3)] Taking into account that assumptions $(\gamma)$ and $(\delta)$ of Theorem \ref{nupec} are equivalent, it is natural to wonder whether assumption ($\gamma$) of Theorem \ref{main} is equivalent to its symmetrized version,

 The answer is negative in general, as is shown by the following counterexample.
-Let $f_1,f_2:[0,1]^2\to \R$ be symmetric functions given by
+Let $f_1,f_2\dvtx [0,1]^2\to\R$ be symmetric functions given by

 Then $\langle f_1,f_2\rangle=0$ and